sbt/sbt-site/src/main/paradox/getting-started.md

 previewLaunchBrowser := false
 ```

-In case the page to start preview from isn't the site root, sett `previewPath` to the desired path:
+In case the page to start preview from isn't the site root, set `previewPath` to the desired path:

 ```sbt
 previewPath := "docs/index.html"